 Am I eligible for submitting my work or attending your events for underrepresented writers?
-We leave it up to the individual to determine whether or not they self-identify as being underrepresented in terms of race/ethnicity, religion, sexual orientation, sex, socio-economic class, neurodivergence, disability and refugee/immigration status.
+We leave it up to the individual to determine whether or not they self-identify as being underrepresented in terms of race/ethnicity, religion, sexual orientation, sex, gender, socio-economic class, neurodivergence, disability, and refugee/immigration status.
 Please note that when we talk about representation and underrepresentation, we are talking specifically about publishing.
-We are also open to submissions written in Scots, English dialects not recognised by mainstream publishing, and translations into English (if you are the author).

 I can’t use the submission form, is there another way?
 Yes.
 You can email us at contact [at] theselkie.co.uk when the submission cycle is open and we can send you a Word/PDF version of the submission form.

 How long do I have to wait for a response to my submission?
-We request you wait at least two weeks after submissions close before sending another email.
+We request you wait at least four weeks after submissions close before getting in touch.

 Do you charge a submission fee?
 We do not charge submission fees.

 Do you pay contributors?
 We do not currently pay contributors for website submissions.
 When we receive funding for anthologies, we make paying contributors our top priority.
 Paid opportunities will always be highlighted as being paid.

 Will The Selkie own the rights to my work?
 No. Contributors retain their rights and can ask The Selkie to remove their work from the website at any time.
 Contributors can also submit their work to other publications, however, we advise you to inform that publication that your work has previously been published at The Selkie.

 Will you publish an excerpt from my published book?
 No. We can only select a limited number of submissions per submission cycle, so we no longer accept excerpts from work that’s already been published to keep the process fair for all.